ESRTS/OptimalTaskPhasing/README.md

 ## Reproducing Experiments

 The paper includes four experiments.
-Note that experiment four is a new experiment added during shepherding.
-The shepherding process is ongoing.
-The mapping of experiment to paper element, as well as the expected runtimes with the virtual machine, is shown in the table below.
+The mapping of experiment to paper element, as well as the expected runtimes on a platform with 5 CPUs and 10GB RAM, is shown in the table below.
 For pots in the paper, `1000` random chains are evaluated for each data point.
 This can be very timeconsuming and a reduced number of samples can be used instead (e.g. `100`).
 If a smaller number of samples per data point are used, the curves can look more uneven but demonstrates the same trends and observations as the full experiments reported in the paper.\
-For the expected runtime, the virtual machine is running on a OSX host with 2,3 GHz 8-Core Intel Core i9 processor and 32GB RAM.
-The virtual machine itself is configured to have 5 cores and 10GB RAM.
-Experiment 2-4 are performed with `100` evaluated chains for each data point.
-Reported runtime of the experiments in the virtual machine with `1000` evaluated chains per data point are estimates.\
+Experiment 2-4 are performed with `100` evaluated chains for each data point.\
 The scripts to reproduce experiments 2-4 contain the variable `$CORES` to indicate how many parallel threads are used for the experiment.
 This can be changed by editing the scripts and changing the value of `$CORES`.
 This is helpful to shorten the experiment time on platforms with more than 5 cores.
 All scripts are configured for the suggested size of the virtiual machine (i.e. 5 cores and 10GB RAM).

 | Name                           | Paper       | Runtime 100      | Runtime 1000 |
 |--------------------------------|-------------|-----------------|--------------|